Angular Combining of Forecasts of Probability Distributions: Introduction

 \section{Introduction}

 Predictions of probability distributions convey forecast uncertainty and are of great importance for many applications.
-Forecasts of a distribution\textquoteright s tails are the focus in economic and financial risk management (see, for example, \citealt{Brownlees2021}; \citealt{Wang2021}).
-Quantile forecasts are needed to enable optimal decision making in newsvendor contexts (see, for example, \citealt{Ban2019}; \citealt{Gaba2019}).
-To manage electricity power systems, distributional forecasts are required to set reserve and optimize unit commitment decisions (see, for example,\citealt{Taieb2021}; \citealt{Papavasiliou2013}).
-Efficient call center workforce planning requires forecasts of the distribution and quantiles of call arrival rates (\citealt{taylor2012density}; \citealt{Ye2019}).
-In epidemic modeling, distributional forecasts provide situational awareness, sometimes in the form of interval forecasts, to support health policy decision making (see, for example, \citealt{Bracher2021,Bracher2021a}).
+For example, forecasts of a distribution\textquoteright s tails are the focus in economic and financial risk management (\citealt{Brownlees2021}; \citealt{Wang2021}); quantile forecasts are needed to enable optimal decision making in newsvendor contexts (\citealt{Arrow1951}); efficient call center workforce planning requires forecasts of the distribution and quantiles of call arrival rates (\citealt{Ye2019}); and, in epidemic modeling, distributional forecasts provide situational awareness, sometimes in the form of interval forecasts, to support health policy decisions (\citealt{Bracher2021}).

 When forecasts are available from multiple experts or methods, combining is often used as a convenient way to capture the wisdom of the crowd through the synthesis of the different sources of forecast information. \citet{winkler2019probability} provide a review of the growing literature on approaches used to combine probabilistic forecasts.
 They comment that averaging has the appeal, not only of simplicity, but also robustness and competitive empirical performance.
 However, once a reasonable history of past accuracy becomes available, weighted combinations can be more accurate (\citealt{Aastveit2019}).
 When a reasonably large number of distributional forecasts are available, the combining method could be chosen as the median (see \citealt{Hora2013}) or an approach based on trimmed means.
 Quite apart from enabling robustness to outliers, trimming the outermost or innermost distributions from a set of distributional forecasts can be used to control the dispersion of the resulting combined distributional forecast (\citealt{Jose2014}; \citealt{GrushkaCockayne2017}).